 - Natural ginger soda, ginger tea and ginger candies can help combat nausea.

-- Consider eating cool, light foods.
+- Consider eating foods that are served cool or at room temperature, as well as lighter foods.
 Avoid greasy, high-fat foods.

 - Drink liquids between, rather than with, meals.

 - Avoid foods with strong odors.
 Stay out of the kitchen during food preparation if you can.